 Part 1.
 Shopping Online

-Amazon Japan is my default.
+Amazon Japan is my default for purchasing Japanese items.
 I choose them because 1) their selection is very good (often better than shopping in stores in Japan); 2) I am an affiliate, so every time you buy through a Yuricon Shop or Okazu link, I get a few yen to support my own habit and; 3) It is very easy to use.

 Let’s say you click through an Okazu link for Aoi Hana, Volume 8.
 Here’s what you see: